lampshade9909/DiamondSetter/README.md

 ## Features

- * An automated control mechanism for upgrading and removing logic contracts
+ * An automated control mechanism for upgrading and removing logic contracts under your proxy umbrella
  * Built in safety (so you don't accidentally overwrite something)
  * Hashes your ds_slot strings